testflows/TestFlows-WebSite/source/handbook/index.md

                 assert random.random() > 0.8, error()
 ```

-The code block is considered as succeeded if no exception is raised during any of the iterations.
+The code block is considered successful if no exception is raised during any of the iterations.
-If an exception is raised the code, the corresponding iteration is marked as failed.
+If an exception is raised in the code, the corresponding iteration is marked as failed.
 The until condition controls when to stop iterations.